 In other words, exposure to chemicals when an infant's reproductive system is developing can completely derail the process.
 But we don't know it's happened until years later, when problems arise during puberty or when trying to conceive.

-Many pesticides are endocrine disruptors, or are harmful to the reproductive system in other ways.
 Scientists now understand that exposure to pesticides can cause a wide range of reproductive harms affecting men, women and children alike.
-A few recent studies:

-- Exposure to the herbicide atrazine has been linked to menstrual disorders, abnormal sperm and low-birth weight babies.
+- Exposure to the herbicide atrazine has been linked to menstrual disorders, low-birth weight babies and birth defects.

-Pesticides have also been implicated in miscarriage, premature birth, reduced fertility in both men and women, altered sex ratio (fewer boys being born) and a number of developmental defects.
+Pesticides have also been implicated in miscarriage, premature birth, reduced fertility in both men and women and altered sex ratio (fewer boys being born).
+And the science is only getting stronger.

-Beyond Pesticides, a PAN Partner, has compiled recent studies of the impacts of pesticides on reproductive health, and the Collaborative on Health and the Environment's database shows the strength of the evidence linking chemicals to reproductive harms among both men and women.
-The Our Stolen Future website, an outgrowth of the groundbreaking book on endocrine disruptors and human health, also tracks the latest science on pesticides and other chemicals that threaten the complex process of human reproduction.
+The Collaborative on Health and the Environment maintains a database that rates the strength of the scientific evidence linking chemicals to reproductive harms among both men and women.
+The Our Stolen Future website also tracks the latest studies on how pesticides and other chemicals threaten the complex process of human reproduction.